Training - its fun!

 Please Note: Due to an unprecedented demand for Driver Training, we have had to impose a requirement that you must have completed two (2) trips with the club prior to participating in a driver training day.

 Driver training happens on every trip!
 Trip Leaders are always available to give information and teach by example.
 Each time you go out you will learn something new about the track, your truck or your driving technique.
-The TL and other members will always be prepared to pitch in and help sort out your issues or give advice.
+The Trip Leader and other club members will always be prepared to pitch in and help sort out your issues or give advice.
 You’ll never stop learning about 4WDing.

 The Club also runs Driver Training Days.
 You can join the Club before you do the Training Day, but participation in trips rated "Shiny 4x4" and above requires the completion of Driver Training.